jaedung/zendesk_coding_challenge_2023/README.md

 bundle exec rspec
 ```

-### Assumptions
+## Assumptions

 - It only supports full value matching in every field (e.g. "mar" won't return "mary").

 ## Libraries

-This is a list of libraries that are used.
+These are the libraries that are required to run this application.

 - tty-prompt
 - terminal-table